Sunscreen Routine for Pakistani Weather — Step-by-Step Guide

 |---|---|---|

-| Oily or acne-prone skin | Lightweight gel sunscreen. | Aloe Vera Gel Sunscreen SPF 50 |
+| Oily or acne-prone skin | Lightweight gel sunscreen — no white cast. | Aloe Vera Gel Sunscreen SPF 50 |

-| Dry or dehydrated skin | Moisturizing sunscreen. | Glow Boost Moisturizer Sunscreen SPF 65 |
+| Dry or dehydrated skin | Moisturizing sunscreen — no white cast. | Glow Boost Moisturizer Sunscreen SPF 65 |

-| Sensitive or reactive skin | Mineral sunscreen. | Mineral Sunscreen SPF 70 |
+| Sensitive or reactive skin | Mineral-first sunscreen — blend well. | Mineral Sunscreen SPF 70 |

-| Makeup users or uneven tone | Tinted sunscreen / BB Cream SPF. | BB Cream Tinted Sunscreen SPF 65 |
+| Makeup users or uneven tone | Tinted sunscreen — no white cast. | Tinted Sunscreen SPF 65 (BB Cream Coverage) |

 Routine for Oily Skin in Humid Weather